vgatherps/beautiful-jekyll/_posts/2018-08-26-nontemporal.md

 We initiate a series of nontemporal stores (possibly to partial cache lines), and then issue a strong fence to time how long they take to complete.
 As expected, writing partial cache lines seriously hurts performance:
 ![write_combine]({{ "/img/write_combine.png" }})

 ### What can we do with this?

-Since we'll need a special kernel module for performing proper nontemporal reads, there's not a whole lot that we can do with this.
+Unfortunately, there's not a whole lot that we can do with just stores on a single thread.
 Nontemporal stores could be useful for writing to low-priority threads on a different socket, but ordering via fences and <a href="#fence">the performance implications</a>
-of them are tricky enough to deserve their own article.
-For the sake of this article, I'll write a fairly contrived example but the juicy applications don't come until we've got nontemporal loads and multicore ordering sorted out.
+of the required fences are tricky enough to deserve their own article.
+For the sake of this article, I'll write a fairly contrived example but the interesting applications don't come until we can access nontemporal loads and have a good multicore story

-Consider this situation: One has some function which receives a long message containing a user ID, looks up that user in some datastructure, and forwards the result on to some different processing pipeline.
+Consider this situation: You have some function which receives a long message containing a user ID, looks up that user in some datastructure, and forwards the result on to some different processing pipeline.
-Furthermore, one must keep the last 200MB of received messages in a buffer to dump upon failure.
+Furthermore, you must keep the last 200MB of received messages in a buffer to dump upon a rare failure case.
 We'll benchmark this scenario and see how using nontemporal stores can greatly reduce the cache pressure of this buffer and keep the lookup datastructure in cache.
 The basic outline of our test code will be:

 ``` c++
 struct message {